Pro-Moderation/.github/profile/README.md

 * MultiModeration Discord Bot

 # Contact Information
-You can contact our team on our [Discord server](https://discord.gg/FpbabhGXRU) or by DM'ing sharafzada, or MrRed on discord.
+You can contact our team on our [Discord server](https://discord.gg/FpbabhGXRU) or by DM'ing sharafzada, or TheEuphoniumKing on discord.

 *Please note any message's related to reporting bugs will be ignored please make a ticket for that*
 <!--